-Based on survey data, the average cost of car insurance in Massachusetts is $1,350, with annual premiums ranging from $1,015 at the low end in Nantucket to $2,350 at the high end in Brockton – a variance of 132%.
-Average costs can also range from $889 per year at the cheapest company to $2,210 at the higher end depending on which company drivers picked to insure their vehicles.
-That’s why it’s always important for consumers to get quotes from several insurers to make sure they’re getting good rates.
-Not doing so could cost drivers an extra $1,321 each year.
-Read more about the lowest cost or best rated companies below, or enter your zip code for a list of companies to begin shopping for quotes.
+Annual rates for our drivers ranged from an average of $889 per year at the cheapest car insurance company to $2,210 at the higher end depending on which company drivers picked to insure their vehicles, and $1,015 in Nantucket to $2,350 in Brockton – a difference of 149% and 132%, respectively.
+That’s why it’s always important for consumers to shop for quotes from several insurers to make sure they’re getting good rates.
+Read more below, or enter your zip code for a list of companies to begin shopping for quotes.

 |2||USAA (military only)||982|

 |14||Norfolk & Dedham||1,282|

 The five general auto insurers companies in Massachusetts with the lowest costs are GEICO, Green Mountain / Concord Insurance, Citizens / The Hanover Insurance Group, AIG / Chartis, and State Farm.
 Note that USAA actually ranked with the second best rates, but they’re a specialty company that only insurers military personnel and their family members.
 To arrive at this answer, we looked at the average annual premiums from thirty five insurers across a wide swathe of cities, and seven different kinds of drivers.
 We then ranked the thirty five companies from lowest to most expensive, and picked the six with the cheapest costs.